ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 >

 #### Q99.
 You need to deploy resources into two different cloud regions in the same Terraform configuration.
-To do that, you declare multiple provider configurations as follows:

-- [ ] A. What meta-argument do you need to configure in a resource block to deploy the resource to the `us-west-2` AWS region?
+To do that, you declare multiple provider configurations as follows: What meta-argument do you need to configure in a resource block to deploy the resource to the `us-west-2` AWS region?

-- [ ] B. alias = west
+- [ ] A. alias = west
-- [x] C. provider = west
+- [x] B. provider = west
-- [ ] D. provider = aws.west
+- [ ] C. provider = aws.west
-- [ ] E. alias = aws.west.
+- [ ] D. alias = aws.west.

 > Reference https://github.com/hashicorp/terraform/issues/451